formlio/forml/docs/evaluation.rst

 Production Performance Tracking
 -------------------------------

-After transitioning to the :ref:`production lifecycle <lifecycle-production>`, it becomes an operational necessity to monitor the predictive performance of the deployed solution ensuring it maintains its expected quality.
+After transitioning to the :ref:`production life cycle <lifecycle-production>`, it becomes an operational necessity to monitor the predictive performance of the deployed solution ensuring it maintains its expected quality.